Germany keeps distance from US cluster bombs for Ukraine – DW – 07/12/2023

 The ambivalence of many German policymakers amounts to a lot of "yelling and screaming," Jack Janes, a resident senior fellow at the German Marshall Fund, told DW.

-Janes was referring to the Ukrainian counter-offensive, which has so far been slow-going against dug-in Russian positions.
+Janes was referring to Ukraine's counteroffensive, which has so far been slow going against dug-in Russian positions.
 US officials have acknowledged that the decision to provide cluster munitions is to give Ukrainian forces a boost.

 The use of banned and controversial weapons is one reason for Ukraine's battlefield difficulties.
 Both sides are making use of mines, especially those designed to kill foot soldiers, which are also prohibited by international treaties that Germany has signed.

-Nuclear weapons, armed drones, and arming others against common enemies are all American policy tools that have made German officials queasy for decades.
+Nuclear weapons, armed drones and arming others against common enemies are all US policy tools that have long made German officials queasy.
 Cluster bombs are the next iteration of an old debate.

 Edited by Ben Knight